brackendev/scikit-learn-Hy/README.md

 $ pytest scikit_learn_tests.py
 ```

-## Example Usage
+## Usage

 Follow the [introduction](#an-introduction-to-machine-learning-with-scikit-learn-and-hy) below.

 Additionally, the example code in the introduction is also available in the `scikit_learn` Hy module.
-To execute it, for example:
+For example:

 ```hy
 $ source env/bin/activate